jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Sheep_show.md

 ---
-Title: 4-H AND OTHER YOUTH SHEEP SHOW
+title: 4-H AND OTHER YOUTH SHEEP SHOW
 Description: Exibit information and entry rules
 ---
 # 4-H AND OTHER YOUTH SHEEP SHOW